Feedback For Hunches

 Scope

-As part of the Spring'24 HCI/d Studio course at Indiana University Bloomington, I collaborated with a team of 3 UX researchers and 3 UX designers to work on an industry sponsored project.
+As part of the Spring'24 HCI/d Studio project at IU Bloomington, I collaborated with a team of 3 UX researchers and 3 UX designers to work on an industry sponsored project.
 Our team was selected to work on Amazon Alexa’s Feedback Experience for the ‘Hunches’ feature.

 My Role